-1 large maggie chicken bullion cube (or 2 small cubes)
+1 large Maggie chicken bouillon cube (or 2 small cubes)

-1 package whole chicken cut up, skin removed (I prefer to leave the bone in the chicken)
+1 package of whole chicken cut up, skin removed (I prefer bone in)

 Water to cover chicken